Dybondzy/COVID_Data_Analysis/README.md

 	-	Which category of factor contributed the most to the spread of the disease?
 	-	Is there a connection between state policy or political leaning (i.e. mask mandate) and the spread of COVID-19 within the state
 	-	Do we need to account for the size of the population that didn't have COVID-19 when using a machine learning model?
+	-	What is the ratio of Covid 19 patients to the State population
+	-	.

 4. GitHub Repository